keithalewis/math/ycm.md

 Unlike the equity world where the menagerie of stock prices are like bees coming out of a hive, there is a single thread that ties together all fixed income instrument prices.
 The _continuously compounded stochastic forward rate_ $f_t$ corresponds quite closely to the SOFR rate.
-The Secured Overnight Funding Rate is based on the large volume of overnight repurchase agreements that actually trade in the market.
+The Secured Overnight Financing Rate is based on the large volume of overnight repurchase agreements that actually trade in the market.
 LIBOR was a term rate based on calling up traders and asking for their opinions.